RepellantMold/Screamverter/readme.md

 # Compiling

-It can be built with CMake, or compiled manually (which shouldn't be too difficult to do.)
+It can be built with CMake, or compiled manually (which shouldn't be too difficult to do, e.g. with clang: `clang -std=c89 main.c`)

-I mainly tested this under a virtual DOS environment, with Microsoft Quick C.
+I mainly tested this under a virtual DOS environment, with Microsoft Quick C. (I used `qcl /AT /G0 /Gs main.c`)

 # How to use

-Call the executable with an input and output file inside your terminal.
+Call the executable with an input and output file inside your terminal. (`[executable] input.s3m output.s3m`)

 > [!IMPORTANT]
 > These are required to have a decent conversion